MaxBlaushild/ts/README.md

 npm install typescript -g
 ```

 What did we just install?
-This program will read our TypeScript, interpret it, and turn it into JavaScript.
+This program will read our TypeScript, interpret it, and turn it into JavaScript (ES5).
 Pretty neat, right?
 Since our finished product is JavaScript, it can be run in browsers.

 ![Transpiling](https://i1.wp.com/www.mithunvp.com/wp-content/uploads/2016/02/transpiling.png)